7 Ways You Could be Unknowingly Violating HIPAA

 You don’t want to be caught in a situation where inaction, neglect, or lack of knowledge can result in violating HIPAA.
 Many small and large organizations are often unknowingly using systems in a way that is either already in breach or which results in frequent sporadic breaches.

 Check your organization!

 If any of the following scenarios apply to you, it is worth bringing them up the person responsible for compliance (your HIPAA Security Officer) to include in your mandatory yearly Risk Analysis.
 Is the risk of breach worth continuing with “business as usual?”

 Hopefully, by now most people know that Electronic Protected Health Information (ePHI) and email don’t mix unless you have a HIPAA-compliant email provider who has signed a Business Associate Agreement with your organization.
-However, in our experience, most HIPAA-compliant email security is Opt In.
-With Opt In email, messages are sent insecurely unless the sender, explicitly designates that one needs encryption (e.g. checking a box or entering a word such as “secure” in the message subject).
+However, in our experience, most HIPAA-compliant email security is “Opt-In.”
+With Opt-In email encryption, messages are sent insecurely unless the sender, explicitly designates that one needs encryption (e.g. checking a box or entering a word such as “secure” in the message subject).

-This is the fatal flaw with Opt In systems.
-If the sender simply “forgets” (or doesn’t think, or maybe can’t be bothered) to enable encryption, then the ePHI-laden message is sent insecurely in breach of HIPAA.
-This happens all the time with Opt In systems.
+This is the fatal flaw with Opt-In systems.
+If the sender simply “forgets” (or doesn’t think, or maybe can’t be bothered) to enable encryption, then the ePHI-laden message is sent insecurely and violates HIPAA.
+This happens all the time with Opt-In systems.

 When it is up to a person to choose for every message whether encryption is needed, it is guaranteed that sometimes the wrong choice will be made or the person will forget to choose — ePHI will go out insecurely in breach of HIPAA.
 It’s human nature.